kohkimakimoto/hq/README.md

 # HQ

 HQ is a simplistic, language agnostic job queue engine communicated by HTTP messages.

-It lives in a single binary without external dependencies.

 HQ is implemented as a standalone JSON over HTTP API server.
 In the job running workflow, it behaves like an asynchronous HTTP proxy server.
 When you push a job to the HQ server, it stores the job and sends asynchronously HTTP POST request to a URL that specified in the job.